BataschJr/Endterm_Submission/Assignment 1/ReadMe.md

 How to run this code?

-In the command terminal navigate to the parent directory of this program.
+In the command terminal:
+Navigate to the parent directory of this program i.e. Assignment 1.
 Please type "make" to execute the code.
 After completion of the command a "car_program.exe" file is created.
 Please type the newly file created name with the extension.